pahlisch/pahlisch/README.md

 ### Want to have a chat ?

-You can reach me on linkedin if you want to have a chat https://www.linkedin.com/in/lucas-pahlisch-073465102/
+You can reach me on linkedin if you want to talk https://www.linkedin.com/in/lucas-pahlisch-073465102/

 ### ⚡ Fun fact:
 I tore my hamstring while doing bouldering recently !
 Wait...